One ‘Mere Christian’ in Church History Clive Staples Lewis

 Though Lewis was frightened by what he saw in himself, the Holy Spirit would open Lewis’ heart and mind to Christ’s forgiveness and love.
 It happened in September 1931 when Lewis was converted to the faith.
 He had engaged in a lengthy conversation about Christianity with J.R.R.
 Tolkien and Hugo Dyson that started with dinner on the 19th and continued into the early morning hours of the 20th.
 The discussion challenged Lewis’ thinking and set the stage for what happened two days later.

 One recalls the experience of the apostle Paul, who was also on a road trip, in his case from Jerusalem to Damascus.
 When Paul started out for Damascus, he did not know the Lord.
-He, no doubt, as a rabbi, had an ardent belief in the God of Israel.
+As a rabbi, he had a strong belief in the God of Israel.
 But he had not yet been encountered by the living Christ.
-So when he started his journey he did not know Christ, when he arrived at his destination at Damascus, he was a converted disciple of the Lord (Acts 9:1-20).
+When he started his journey he did not know Christ, but when he arrived at his destination at Damascus, he was a converted disciple of the Lord (Acts 9:1-20).

 On Christmas Day 1931, C.S.
 Lewis joined the Anglican Church and took communion.
 For the next three decades he devoted much of his time to writing and speaking about Christ and the Christian faith.
 He had truly become a disciple of Christ who makes disciples.
 After several months of ill health and intermittent recovery, Lewis died peacefully on Nov.
 22, 1963 — on the very day that U.S. President John F. Kennedy was assassinated.